WokLibCodeClub/Hello-Python/step4/step4.md

 ## Lists in Python

 Well that's the rather clumsy version of the Sorting House code.
 But we can make it much simpler using a Python *list*.
-Move the browser tab with the [Interactive Python Console](https://trinket.io/console).
+Move to the browser tab with the [Interactive Python Console](https://trinket.io/console).

 We are going to create a list, so type this into the console